amarnamarpan/PSLEGAL/README.md

 psvectorizer = psl.PSlegalVectorizer()
 psvectorizer.fit(self, legal_tokenized_documents, nonlegal_tokenized_documents)

 # if the above code shows memory problems then it can be trained in a more memory efficient manner
-# at the cost of a slower training process
+# at the cost of a slightly slower training process as follows
+psvectorizer.efficient_fit(self, legal_documents_folder, nonlegal_documents_folder, gram='nnp')
 ```
 Please note that pslegal is a scoring function.
 It does score the words/noun-phrases presented to it.
 NOTE: To score noun phrases you need to provide noun phrases instead of tokenized words to the algorithm.
 To do so, we pass the following two lists as shown: